shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Deal 5 Land cards into the space between players.

+The player with the least number of lands places the 5 numbered markers on the Lands, 1 marker per Land, in any order.

 ## Deploy Creatures

-Each player deploys any number of their ready Creatures to the 5 Lands.
-You can spread them out however you wish.
-You can add any number of Creatures to each Land.
+Deploy any number of your ready Creatures to your Deploy zone.
+In your Deploy zone, you have 5 numbered markers that correspond to the 5 numbered markers on the Lands.
+Place a Creature facedown at a marker to deploy it to the Land that matches the marker.
+You can spread your Creatures out however you wish.
+You can deploy any number of Creatures to each marker.
 You don’t have to deploy all your Creatures.
-You don’t have to deploy Creatures to each Land.
+You don’t have to deploy Creatures to each marker.

-To deploy a Creature, place it face down in front of the Land you wish to deploy it to.
-If you deploy multiple Creatures to the same Land, place them in the same pile.

 Each Creature receives a bonus or detriment depending on where it gets deployed.
 While a Creature is at a Land, it uses the Biome Modifier that matches the biome of the Land it’s at.
 If its Biome Modifier is positive, it gets a Biome Bonus; but if its Biome Modifier is negative, it gets a Biome Detriment.